unidebSDMGroup/AmogusRunner/Docs/Design Overview.md

 - Player movement(simulated by moving the world instead of the player).
 - Jump mechanic to clear obstacles.
 - Score system.
+- Coin Collection system.
 - Local score logging system.

 ### Game specific mechanics

 - Player chasing AI.
-- Hit detection between player, obstacles and the AI (player should not be able to catch up to the AI).
+- Hit detection between player, obstacles, coins and the AI (player should not be able to catch up to the AI).

 ## 4.Asset requirements